Martin Short praised by Hollywood peers after ‘nasty’ hit piece

 Short, who currently stars alongside Steve Martin and Selena Gomez in Only Murders in the Building, shot to fame as a sketch comedian in the late 1970s.

-In 1984, he joined the cast of Saturday Night Live, where he created characters Jiminy Glick and Ed Grimley.
+In 1984, he joined the cast of Saturday Night Live, where he created the character Jiminy Glick.

 That same decade, the Canadian star, 73, made his Broadway debut and starred in films including Three Amigos and Innerspace.
 His other credits include the 1991 remake of Father of the Bride, and Tim Burton’s Mars Attacks!
 (1996).